yaroslavyatsyuk/MachineLearningAlgorithms/README.md

 # Machine Learning Under The Hood.
-### Python implementation for all common ML algorithms
+### Python implementation for all common ML Algorithms